pingcap/docs/br/backup-and-restore-use-cases.md

 - Backup throughput (`avg speed(MB/s)`): increased from `358.09` to `659.59`
 - Throughput of a single TiKV instance (`avg speed(MB/s)/tikv_count`): increased from `89` to `164.89`

-## Restore data from a network disk (recommended in production environment)
+## Restore data from a network disk (recommended for production environment)

 Use the `br restore` command to restore the complete backup data to an offline cluster.
 Currently, BR does not support restoring data to an online cluster.